Herbies editorial team Herbies

 can you smoke hermaphrodite weed

-Although it doesn’t have as much potency as pure female plants, hermaphrodite cannabis can still be smoked*.
-It may not give you the desired effect, but it does no harm to feel the difference.
+Although it doesn’t have the same potency as pure female plants, hermaphrodite cannabis can still be smoked.
+It may not deliver the desired effect, but there’s no harm in experiencing the difference.

 What Causes Hermaphrodite Plants In Cannabis?
 Avoid These Factors!